 (3) development of a standardized disk diffusion method for susceptibility testing of Clostridium difficile,

 (4) setting ECOFFs for specific pathogen/antibiotic combinations.

-IMPART will result in a harmonized sensitive method to detect colistin-resistant (carrying mcr) (WP1) and carbapenemase-producing Enterobacteriaceae (WP2) in caecal samples from animals and in food.
-Setting a standardised and optimised methodology is essential for accurate monitoring of the current prevalence and spread of bacteria carrying these emerging resistance genes in humans, animals and food.
-Additionally, as C. difficile infection treatment failure are frequently reported and susceptibility test methodology is challenging, IMPART aim to provide a suitable and cost-effective method for antimicrobial resistance surveillance of the zoonotic pathogen C. difficile.
-A disk diffusion method will be developed and standardized for a broad range of antimicrobials.
-The generated distributions of inhibition zone diameters will support future work on setting epidemiological cut-off values (ECOFFs) (WP4).
-Furthermore, AMR surveillance in veterinary pathogens has generated very few standardized data compared to the human pathogen’s one so far.
-IMPART will actively collect MIC-values of the most prioritized pathogens and antimicrobials for veterinary medicine.
-After consensual priority setting, the generated data will allow the setting of ECOFFs for veterinary pathogens.
-Those ECOFFs will highly improve the harmonization of resistance monitoring of animal pathogens and support the process for defining animal species-specific clinical breakpoints for veterinary antimicrobials (WP3).
-Ultimately, IMPART will contribute to a more effective and prudent use of antimicrobials in animals.
+This project will result in a validated and sensitive method to detect colistin-resistant (carrying mcr) and carbapenemase-producing Enterobacteriaceae (CPE) in caecal samples from animals and in food.
+This is essential for the monitoring of the current prevalence and spread of bacteria carrying these emerging resistance genes in animals and the risk of transmission of these genes via food.
+Additionally, in order to provide a suitable and cost-effective method for antimicrobial resistance surveillance of the zoonotic pathogen C. difficile, a disk diffusion method will be developed and standardised for a broad range of antimicrobials.
+The generated distributions of inhibition zone diameter will support future work on setting epidemiological cut-off values (ECOFFs).
+Furthermore, the setting of ECOFFs for veterinary pathogens will highly improve harmonisation of monitoring of resistance in animal pathogens and support the process for defining animal species specific clinical breakpoints for veterinary antimicrobials which will ultimately lead to more effective and prudent use of antimicrobials in animals.